learningtapestry/learning-registry-ruby-tools/README.md

   * You can download a zip of this repo here: https://github.com/learningtapestry/lr-bridge/archive/master.zip
 * From that local folder, run: `bundle install`
   * Provide sudo password if requested

+## lr-bridge
+lr-bridge tool will download all LR records and save them to a local folder.

 * Run lr-bridge to retrieve all LR records as:
 ```
 ruby lr-bridge.rb --node http://sandbox.learningregistry.org --folder /tmp/lr-test-download